Johnny Cecotto Jr.: GP2

-In 2013 lacked the pace he had shown in the previous year and struggled with no podiums.
-However he was once again quick in Monaco taking pole for the feature race, but he caused a first corner multi-car pile-up leaving him out of the race and banned from the following day's sprint race for causing the collision.
-Despite this he had his most consistent GP2 season with 10 points finishes ending with 41 points.
-He returned to Trident for 2014, he scored two victories and three further podium finishes but struggled in the latter stages, he would go on to finish a career-best 5th in the championship.
+In 2013, Cecotto lacked the pace he had shown in the previous year and struggled with no podiums.
+However, he was once again quick in Monaco, taking pole for the feature race, but he caused a first corner multi-car pile-up leaving him out of the race and banned from the following day's sprint race for causing the collision.
+Despite this, he had his most consistent GP2 season with ten points finishes ending with 41 points.
+He returned to Trident for 2014, he scored two victories and three further podium finishes but struggled in the latter stages, he would go on to finish a career-best fifth in the championship.

 Formula One

 Cecotto was confirmed as one of the Force India team drivers to participate in the young driver test held in Yas Marina Circuit, after the 2011 Abu Dhabi Grand Prix.

 In 2012, Cecotto took part in the young driver test again, this time with Toro Rosso.